10thrangerregiment-dev/M224A1-60mm-Handheld-Mortar/README.md

 ## Overview

 This is **not** a vanilla mortar.
 It is carried and assembled by a single person from the launcher slot, loaded by the gunner without ever leaving the gun, and fired without a gunner's sight.
-Direct lay, the way a handheld 60 is meant to be run.

 - Carried in the **launcher slot**, placed via keybind using a live **ghost preview**
 - Once deployed, the M224 acts as a **turret**.
 Reload pulls directly from the gunner's inventory